tinakiedaisch/bait_design_from_orthologs/README.md

 #### If you don't have orthologs go to [Target enrichment orthology](https://bitbucket.org/dfmoralesb/target_enrichment_orthology/src/master/) where you will get a detailed workflow for orthology inference from target enrichment data.

 ---
- ## 02. Extract gene names of your referece from the orthologs
+ ## 02. Extract gene names of your reference from orthologs

-> 💡 We need the the gene names (of the reference) in our orthologs so that we can later align the intron masked reference to the orthologs to split the exons.
+> 💡 We need the the gene names (of the reference) in our orthologs to later align the intron masked reference to the orthologs to split the exons.

-This bash script gives you all gene number of your referenc in the output file 'output_gene_numbers.txt'
+This bash script gives you all gene numbers of your referenc in the output file 'output_gene_numbers.txt'

 ```bash
  #!/bin/bash